The Queen’s Heart- Book 2- will be released June 22nd, 2019

 The Key of F was released on May 8th, 2018.
-It is currently available for $0.99 and you can enter to win a copy free on Amazon Giveaways!
+It is currently available here:

 - The first book in the Freedom Fight Trilogy is now scheduled to release on May 8th, 2018 with Rogue Phoenix Press.